Thomas Beirne (writer)

 An t-Athair Liam Ó Beirne (fl. c.
-1900) was an Irish language writer and activist.
+1900) was a Roman Catholic priest, a writer of Modern literature in Irish and a language revival activist.

+Life

 Liam Ó Beirne was born at Milltown, County Galway in August 1871 in the townland of Carrownageehy to Thomas and Bridget (née Quinn) Beirne.
-Irish was the spoken language at home.
-Beirne attended Ballindine National School in Co.
-Mayo.
-After completing his primary educating, Beirne attended St Jarlath's College in Tuam.
+The local Connaught Irish vernacular was always spoken at home.
+Beirne attended Ballindine National school in County Mayo.
+After completing primary school, Beirne attended St Jarlath's College in Tuam.
 He then went on to join the priesthood, registering at St Patrick's College, Maynooth on 3 September 1892.